-Further information on licence DIR 209
+Further Information on Licence DIR 212

-More information about the decision to issue this licence is contained in the Risk Assessment and Risk Management Plan prepared in connection with the assessment of the application for the licence.
+More information about the decision to issue this licence is contained in the Risk Assessment and Risk Management Plan prepared in connection with this licence.
 This document can be obtained from the Office of the Gene Technology Regulator (OGTR) website or by telephoning the Office on 1800 181 030.